wonas2dosgwr3/measurevaluenotmoney/README.md

  > ***Money was never so hard to be come at ...***

    > ***The swindler*** "entertained me with a pathetic harangue on ***the great scarcity of silver***, which I undertook to improve, by deploring also ***the great scarcity of gold;*** and by the time Abraham returned, we had both agreed that ***money was never so hard to be come at*** as now."    *- Oliver Goldsmith, <ins>The Vicar of Wakefield</ins>, 1766.
 Chapter 14.*

+# ***The environmental movement explained***

+***Worrying about the amount of money in the world is of NO VALUE (pure WASTE OF RESOURCES).
+The obsession of governments worldwide with the amount of money is the ENTIRE EXPLANATION OF THE WHOLE ENVIRONMENTAL MOVEMENT.***